Data Collector Training Deck

 Navigate the site to reach your first quadrat or transect.

 A quadrat is a 1m × 1m plant survey used to record vegetation within a defined square area.
-In HiveTracks Bio, quadrats appear as gray dots on the site map.
+This means that quadrats are roughly the size of a large sofa cushion.
+A folding 2m ruler can be used to size the quadrat for consistency.

 .avif)